Mariology: Diversity of Marian views

 A wide range of views on Mary exist at multiple levels of differentiation within distinct Christian belief systems.
 In many cases, the views held at any point in history have continued to be challenged and transformed.
 Over the centuries, Roman Catholic Mariology has been shaped by varying forces ranging from sensus fidelium to Marian apparitions to the writings of the saints to reflection by theologians and papal encyclicals.

 Eastern Orthodox theology calls Mary the Theotokos, which means God-bearer.
 The virginal motherhood of Mary stands at the center of Orthodox Mariology, in which the title Ever Virgin is often used.
 The Orthodox Mariological approach emphasizes the sublime holiness of Mary, her share in redemption and her role as a mediator of grace.

-Eastern Orthodox Marilogical thought dates as far back as Saint John Damascene who in the 8th century wrote on the mediative role of Mary and on the Dormition of the Mother of God.
+Eastern Orthodox mariological thought dates as far back as Saint John Damascene who in the 8th century wrote on the mediative role of Mary and on the Dormition of the Mother of God.
 In the 14th century, Orthodox Mariology began to flourish among Byzantine theologians who held a cosmic view of Mariology, placing Jesus and Mary together at the center of the cosmos and saw them as the goal of world history.
 More recently Eastern Orthodox Mariology achieved a renewal among 20th century theologians in Russia, for whom Mary is the heart of the Church and the center of creation.
 However, unlike the Catholic approach, Eastern Orthodox Mariology does not support the Immaculate Conception of Mary.
 Prior to the 20th century, Eastern Orthodox Mariology was almost entirely liturgical, and had no systematic presentation similar to Roman Catholic Mariology.
 However, 20th century theologians such as Sergei Bulgakov began the development of a detailed systematic Orthodox Mariology.
 Bulgakov's Mariological formulation emphasizes the close link between Mary and the Holy Spirit in the mystery of the Incarnation.